RayHightower/RayHightower.com/_posts/2024-10-31-listening-to-customers.markdown

 ### Advantages of Listening

 Business leaders must observe and listen to customers.
-That way, we can anticipate their concerns and and provide for their needs.
+That way, we can anticipate their concerns and provide for their needs.
 When we meet the needs of our customers, they come back for more.
 And they tell their friends.

 ### Capitalism Rocks